CoFH/cofh.github.io/docs/numismatic-dynamo/index.md

 -----

 ### Placement
 When placed, a numismatic dynamo faces up.
-If an adjacent block accepts [Redstone Flux](/docs/redstone-flux/), the dynamo will face that block instead.
-A numismatic dynamo can face any direction, and can be rotated using a [crescent hammer](/docs/crescent-hammer/) or similar.
+It can face any direction, and can be rotated using a [crescent hammer](/docs/crescent-hammer/) or similar.

 ### Energy generation
 When [fuel](#fuels) is placed in a numismatic dynamo's fuel slot, it will start